Akshay6890/Akshay6890/README.md

-👋 Hi, I’m Akshay Pendyala
+👋 Hi, I’m Akshay Pendyala<br>
-🌍 I am a Full Stack Developer
+🌍 I am a Full Stack Developer<br>
-🚀 I like to work with cloud to make my website accessible to a huge number of people.
+🚀 I like to work with cloud to make my website accessible to a huge number of people.<br>
-🏎 I am into a lot of Gaming too..
+🏎 I am into a lot of Gaming too..<br>

 <!---
 Akshay6890/Akshay6890 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.